chrisgrounds/chrisgrounds.github.io/_posts/2025-04-26-two-types-of-tdd.md

 The flow of Test Driven Development is very well understood at this point.
 You start by writing the most basic test you can, which will of course fail because you've written no code yet.
 Then you write the most basic code you can to pass the test.
 You continue adding tests and writing code to pass them until your requirements are satisfied.

 This works well as a design method because it forces you to think about your code's API and how other people will interface with it, and it naturally leads to a full test suite that gives you confidence in your code.
+But it's important to remember that the core pillar of TDD is that it is a design-tool.

 ## The second TDD, aka TyDD